 In accordance with Federal regulations, these guidelines apply to all students requesting Title IV federal financial aid regardless of whether the student has previously received Title IV aid.
 These regulations require that recipients of federal financial aid maintain a satisfactory rate of progress toward completion of a degree (pace), must be in good standing based on a cumulative GPA and meet maximum time frame requirements.

-Students will be reviewed at the end of the spring semester.
-All semesters of enrollment, including summer, must be considered in the determination of SAP, even periods in which the student did not receive federal student aid funds.
+Castleton financial aid office will evaluate Satisfactory Academic Progress (SAP) for all students annually at the close of the spring semester.
+All semesters of enrollment, including transfer credits and summer, must be considered in the determination of SAP, even periods in which the student did not receive federal student aid funds.

 The requirements change as students advance through their studies.
 The minimum cumulative GPA required for good standing depends on the cumulative total of “credits earned” or “GPA credits”, whichever is higher.